 3.2.
 Overview of the EMalign Algorithm

-The EMalign algorithm aligns two three-dimensional density maps, denoted as φ₁ and φ₂, which are related by a rotation matrix.
+The EMalign algorithm aligns two three-dimensional density maps, denoted as φ₁ and φ₂, which are related by a rotation matrix and a three-dimensional translation.
 The process involves the following steps:

 Projection Generation: Multiple projection images (P₁, P₂, ..., Pₙ) are generated from φ₂ at different orientations (R₁, R₂, ..., Rₙ).